 The questions below are a type of guideline that will apply to many landlords and rental situations, but it’s important to consider your own individual criteria when generating a list of questions.

-Screening Questions for Potential Tenants
+20 Questions to Ask Potential Tenants

 You don’t need to ask a lot of tenant screening questions, you just need to ask the right ones.